influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/data.md

 withTransformationMixin(transformation)
 ```

-Transformation applies a set of transformations
+"Transformation applies a set of transformations"

 **Note:** This function appends passed data to existing values

 ## obj source

-DataSource sources external data into a data template
+"DataSource sources external data into a data template"

 ## obj source.artifactPaths

-ArtifactPaths expands a step from a collection of artifacts
+"ArtifactPaths expands a step from a collection of artifacts"

 ### fn source.artifactPaths.withArchiveLogs